RachelHuangZW/postgres-mcp/README.md

 > "What MCP tools do you have available?"

-Claude should list all four tools.
+Claude should list all six tools.

 ## Development